 Researchers:

-Sandra Arroyo Urea, PhD student
+Sandra Arroyo Urea

-Ángela Carrión Antolí, PhD stuednt
+Ángela Carrión Antolí

-Iris del Val García, PhD student
+Iris del Val García

 Brain membrane protein complexes